Array§

 sortNumeric(data: number[]): number[]

-Sorts an array of numbers in ascending order, wiith NaN
+Sorts an array of numbers in ascending order, wiith NaNs at the end.

 Source§sum(data: number[]): number